idris-lang/Idris2/docs/source/tutorial/interfaces.rst

 practice, a subexpression ``!expr`` will lift ``expr`` as high as possible within its current scope, bind it to a fresh name ``x``, and replace ``!expr`` with ``x``.
 Expressions are lifted depth-first, left to right.
-In practice, ``!`` notation allows us to program in a more direct style, while still giving a notational clue as to which expressions are monadic.
+In practice, ``!``-notation allows us to program in a more direct style, while still giving a notational clue as to which expressions are monadic.